Find your Domain Name System (DNS) records

 - Open a terminal window in your computer.

-- Type the following, replacing "mydomain.com" with your website's domain: host -t NS mydomain.com
+- Type the following, replacing "my-website.com" with your website's domain: host -t NS my-website.com

 The listed name servers of your domain are owned by the organization that manages your DNS records.